 Today was an opportunity to once again hike the most remote and challenging trail in Frozen Head State Park, but to do it one better.

-Actually, it was a couple times better.
+Actually, it was a couple of times better.
 For one, it was an opportunity to hike with a good hiking friend, Ralph.
-As an added benefit, Ralph is a trained geologist, and he was able to share his expertise to some things I've wondered about while on my two previous hikes on North Bird Mountain Trail.
+As an added benefit, Ralph is a trained geologist, and he was able to share his expertise on some things I've wondered about while on my two previous hikes on North Bird Mountain Trail.

 |Date||Monday, February 20, 2017|

-|Weather||Warm, starting at about 50 degrees F and quickly going to near 70.|
+|Weather||Warm, starting at about 50° F and quickly going to near 70.|

 |Trail Conditions||Long, steep climbs and descents|